BlueBrain/check-pages/README.md

 ## Usage

-Once the dependencies are installed, you can run the project with the command specified in the `.gitlab-ci.yml` file.
+Once the dependencies are installed, you can run the project with the commands specified in the `.gitlab-ci.yml` file.

 ## Code